powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 **iidm.export.cgmes.cgm_export**<br>
 Optional property to specify the export use-case: IGM (Individual Grid Model) or CGM (Common Grid Model).
 To export instance files of a CGM, set the value to `True`.
 The default value is `False` to export network as an IGM.

+**iidm.export.cgmes.cgm-export-with-tp**<br>
+Optional property that defines whether a TP (Topology) profile file should be exported for each IGM during a CGM quick export (see **iidm.export.cgmes.cgm_export**).
+This property is only taken into account during a CGM quick export.
+The default value is `False`, meaning no TP file is written during the CGM export.
+When set to `True`, a TP file is exported for each subnetwork (IGM), following the filename pattern `<basename>_<IGM name>_TP.xml`.

 **iidm.export.cgmes.update-dependencies**<br>
 Optional property to determine if dependencies in the exported instance files should be managed automatically.
 The default value is `True`.